pyeventsourcing/esdbclient/README.md

 ### Read stream events

-The `read_stream_events()` method can be used to read the recorded events of a stream.
+The `read_stream_events()` method can be used to obtain the recorded events in a stream.
+It returns a sequence of recorded events objects.
+The received recorded event object are instances of the `RecordedEvent` class (see below).

-This method can be used to retrieve all the recorded events for an aggregate before executing a command in an application.

 This method has one required argument, `stream_name`, which is the name of the stream from which to read events.
 By default, the recorded events in the